voegtlel/jtabletpresenter/README.md

      - show color square (C)
      - use scribble/eraser/line/image tool as primary (1/2/3/4)
      - take screenshot of an area and use image tool once (ctrl print <global shortcut>)
-     - take screenshot and use image tool once (ctrl shift print <global shortcut>)
+     - take screenshot and set it as current page background (ctrl shift print <global shortcut>)

 # Configuration